tueytoma/Flume/README.md

 ## Description

+This application is one of "Project Flume : A Sports Science Secret Weapon"

-Application for simulation of Water Flume for Faculty of Sport Science
+Faculty of Sport Science, Chulalongkorn University

-For Chula Expo 2017
+For exhibition in "Chula Expo 2017" from 15 to 19 march 2017

+## Tools

+Android Studio (Android Application IDE)
+LibGDX (Cross-platform Library)
+Adobe Photoshop (Design)

 ## Developer